xxZiegler/Bachelor/README.md

 The code that produces the paper's relevant figures, graphs, and data can be found in $\texttt{Final-Model.ipynb}$ It is a Python file that has various economy simulations under different conditions.

-## How to run
+## Where to run the code
 To run the Jupyter Notebook ($\texttt{ipynb}$) files, you can use the Jupyter Notebook application from a distribution like Anaconda (https://www.anaconda.com/) which is what I have done.
-Then you will need to clone the  repository and execute the entire notebook. then the graphs and figures will be displayed.
+Then you will need to clone the  repository and execute the entire notebook.
+Then the graphs and figures will be displayed.

-To make sure you have all the correct packages install the following;
+## How to Run
+To execute the simulations:

-1. Open a new cell in your Jupyter notebook.
+1. **Install Jupyter Notebook:**
+   You can use the Jupyter Notebook application available in distributions like Anaconda as mentioned abouve.
+[Download Anaconda here](https://www.anaconda.com/).

-2. Run the following commands in the cell:
+2. **Clone the Repository:**
+   Clone this repository to your local machine.

+3. **Run the Notebook:**
+   Open `Final-Model.ipynb` in Jupyter Notebook and execute all cells to view the graphs and figures.

+### Package Installation
+Ensure the following packages are installed:
 ```bash
 !pip install numpy
 !pip install sympy